hariszaf/pema-tutorials/MDWAO_hands_on.md

 samples that you can find in the [`mydata`](https://github.com/hariszaf/pema-mdawo/tree/main/my_analysis/mydata) directory.

+To do this, make sure you have loged in the VSC cluster and your working directory is the `/root`

-To do this, you only have to edit the `pema_job.pbs` script.
+you only have to edit the `pema_job.pbs` script.

 Type `nano pema_job.pbs` and you will see